AppsFlyer raises funding from Salesforce Ventures at $2 billion valuation

 Mobile measurement and marketing company AppsFlyer said it has raised a new round of funding from Salesforce Ventures at a $2 billion valuation.
 AppsFlyer didn’t disclose the funding amount, but the company said it has raised more than $300 million to date.

-Back in January, San Francisco-based AppsFlyer raised $210 million at a $1.6 billion valuation in a fourth round of funding led by General Atlantic.
+Back in January, the San Francisco-based AppsFlyer raised $210 million at a $1.6 billion valuation in a fourth round of funding led by General Atlantic.
 At that time, AppsFlyer said it had raised more than $294 million.
 AppsFlyer’s goal is to accurately measure mobile ad spending and become a “democratizer” of mobile marketing.

 The company has recently reached 1,000 employees globally, and it now exceeds $200 million in annual recurring revenue (ARR), up 25% from 2019.